Skip to main content

 cortex.io/tag: my.service

-and should be mapped to a Cortex entity whose cortex.yaml file has x-cortex-tag: my-service, you could set the JQ expression .metadata.annotations."cortex.io/tag" | gsub("\\."; "-") (which converts all periods in the deployment annotation tag to dashes) in the settings to achieve that mapping.
+If this deployment should be mapped to a Cortex entity with the tag my-entity, you can enter the following JQ expression to convert all periods in the deployment annotation tag to dashes:

 Entity descriptor

-If you need to override the automatic discovery, you can define the following block in your Cortex entity descriptor.
+If you need to override automatic discovery, you can define one of the following blocks in your Cortex entity descriptor.

 FieldDescriptionRequired

-identifiernamespace/name as found in Kubernetestrue
+identifiernamespace/name as found in Kubernetes

 Deployments